Category: Disaster Response Archives

 I praise the Lord that none of our church members have suffered any property loss in these fires, despite several close calls.
 Now we begin the work in trying to help our community rebuild and especially minister to our fellow saints…

 The Disaster Response Coordinator for the Presbytery of the South during Hurricane Matthew is Deacon Tim Phillips . . .

-Thanks be to God for providing strength and safety to both teams and for all the work that was accomplished.
-I personally was excited to return to Yamamoto after five years to see the progress made in recovering from the tsunami and the impact the Nozomi Center has in meeting the physical and spiritual needs of the community . .
+I personally was excited to return to Yamamoto after five years to see the progress made in recovering from the tsunami and the impact the Nozomi Center has in meeting the physical and spiritual needs of the community . . .